pirapira/ethereum-formal-verification-overview/README.md

 ## Path a: Verify EVM Byteodes (Currently Being Followed)

 One way is to look at the EVM bytecodes.
 They are executed on a simple virtual machine.
 The rules of the virtual machine is well understood by different Ethereum clients which usually match (otherwise they fix the difference with uttermost priority).
-The current attempt in Coq is in [evmverif](https://github.com/pirapira/evmverif/) repository.
+The current attempt in Coq is in [evmverif](https://github.com/pirapira/evmverif/) repository, and there is a [screencast](https://youtu.be/Mzh4fyoaBJ0?list=PL9oaY6Y4QxRZybj86eGItGVApxLXVIXHz).

 ### Obstacles